Community Health Partnership

 They are open to anyone, especially parents.
 They meet the first Thursday of the month from 9 a.m. to 11 a.m. at Sierra Mountain Community Education Center.
 Contact 587-1776 if you are interested in learning more or email firstname.lastname@example.org.

 The Nutrition coalition brings nutrition and physical activity information for kids to agencies, hospitals, school and parents.
 Right now they are targeting elementary school-age kids with more of a presence in birth to age 5.
 If they change their eating and exercise habits now, they will be healthy for life.
 It’s harder to reverse trends.
 They are supporting the schools in creating healthy environments and working on district policy and implementation of the policy.In school, they have started “Harvest of the Month,” with 84 classrooms participating.
 They come to after-school programs, the Boys & Girls Club and A+ group.
 The Nutrition Coalition is open to anyone.
 Contact Maria at email@example.com.
 They meet the second Thursday of the month, splitting their location between Kings Beach and Truckee.

 They have been meeting since 1999.
 They are a group of service providers that work primarily with moms and babies, prenatal to 12 months.
 They link parents with other services after the baby is 12 months.
 Earlier work with prenatal, intervention with birth outcome.
 They do referrals, service coordination, linkages among providers, case reviews and adoption plans and make sure duplication is not happening.
 They have roundtables annually with doctors, nurses, OB/Gyns.

 They meet the second Tuesday of the month at Sierra Mountain Community Education Center.
-Contact indy at email@example.com for more information.
+Contact Cindy at firstname.lastname@example.org for more information.
 Meetings are not open.